 There’s the classic rounded, the orthodontic, and even more unique shapes.
 Some brands share shapes with bottle nipples.
 Others might work better for breastfed babies.
 And others may just be your baby’s preference.
 Finding the right shape for your baby may take time.

-Pacifiers tend to be made of a few materials — silicone, rubber, or latex.
+Pacifiers tend to be made of a few materials: silicone, rubber, or latex.
 Silicone is most common.
 Some babies may be allergic to latex.
 Rubber is natural, but it may break down faster.
-As well, some materials are transparent/translucent while others are opaque.
+As well, some materials are translucent, while others are opaque.

-The AAP notes that the safest pacifiers cannot come apart.
+The AAP notes that the safest pacifiers can’t come apart.
 Face shields should be ventilated, and they should be large enough so baby can’t take the entire thing in their mouth.

-Most pacifiers come in different sizes to suit the size/shape of your baby’s mouth as she grows.
+Most pacifiers come in different sizes to suit the size and shape of your baby’s mouth as she grows.
 Try to choose the one that corresponds with your baby’s age or as otherwise directed by your pediatrician.

 On the flip side, if the extras excite you, go with it.
 Features like open face shields to help with sensitive skin or glow-in-the-dark images may actually be practical for your lifestyle.